maia-iyer/spire-demos/tornjak_crd_federation/README.md

 ### Step 3.1: Federate the SPIRE Servers

-We can do this with two calls: (1) obtains the trust bundle from Trust Domain A, and (2) creates a federation relationship using that bundle on SPIRE Server B.
+We can do this with two calls:

+1. Obtain the trust bundle from Trust Domain A
+2. Create a federation relationship using that bundle on SPIRE Server B.

 The first step can be done via curl command.
 We will use the Tornjak API for this: